juanmf/MDSolo/README.md

 smartphone-optimized interface.
 Manage patient records, search histories, and automate scheduling with a single tap—wherever your practice takes you.

+> MDSolo is licensed under AGPLv3.
+If you wish to use this code in a proprietary/closed-source product, please contact the author for a commercial license.

 ### Why Doctors Love MD Solo:
 * 📱 **Built for Mobile:** No more tiny spreadsheet cells.
 Big buttons and a clean layout designed for one-handed use.
 * ⚡ **One-Tap Scheduling:** Instantly create calendar events and send patient invitations directly from the app.